gpoore/minted/python/README.md

-# `latexminted` — Python executable for LaTeX minted package
+# `latexminted` — Python library for LaTeX minted package

 This Python package provides the Python side of the LaTeX [`minted`](https://github.com/gpoore/minted) package.
 It performs syntax